tensorchord/envd/README.md

 **Local, and cloud**

-`envd` can now be used on a hybrid platform, ranging from the local machines to clusters hosted by Kubernetes.
-Any of these options offer an efficient and versatile way for developers to create their projects!
+`envd` can now be used on a hybrid platform, ranging from local machines to clusters hosted by Kubernetes.
+Any of these options offers an efficient and versatile way for developers to create their projects!

 ```sh
 $ envd context use local